Tri Patient Partners

 Who can be a patient and family partner?

-You can be a partner if you or a family member received care at Tri-County Health Care in the last five years.
+You can be a partner if you or a family member received care at Tri-County Health Care in the last five years and have not previously been employed by Tri-County.
 You do not need any special qualifications to be a partner.
 What’s most important is your experience as a patient or family member.
 We will provide you with any other training you need.

 Being a patient and family partner may be a good match for you if you are comfortable doing the following: